global-asp/asp-source/en/0031_kisirusiru-the-foolish-one.md

 The goat kicked and scratched
 Kisirusiru's head.
 Soon blood was pouring down his face.
-“When will you stop your stupidity?” said his father, exasperated.
+"When will you stop your stupidity?" said his father, exasperated.
-“Goats are tied and pulled with ropes!
-If you can't behave properly, you'll have to leave this house.”
+"Goats are tied and pulled with ropes!
+If you can't behave properly, you'll have to leave this house."

 ##
 The next day, the man sent his son